QuaRL: Quantization for Fast and Environmentally Sustainable Reinforcement Learning: Introduction

+In this paper, we tackle the following research question -- \textit{How can we speed up RL training without significantly increasing its carbon emissions?} To systematically tackle this problem, we introduce ActorQ.
+In ActorQ, we use quantization to reduce the computation and communication costs of various components of a distributed RL training system.
+Based on the characterization of core components of distributed RL training, we find that majority of the time is spent on actor policy inference, followed by the learner's gradient calculation, model update, and finally, the communication) cost between actors and learners (Figure~\ref{fig:actorQ_carbon_breakdown}).
+Thus, to obtain significant speedups and reduce carbon emissions, we first need to lower the overhead of performing actor inference.
+To achieve this in ActorQ, we employ quantized policy (neural network) inference, a simple yet effective optimization technique to lower neural network inference's compute and memory costs.

-Applying quantization to reinforcement learning is non trivial and different from traditional neural network quantization.
-In the context of policy inference, it may seem that, due to the sequential decision making nature of reinforcement learning, errors made at one state might propagate to subsequent states, suggesting that policies might be more challenging to quantize than traditional neural network applications.
-In the context of reinforcement learning training, quantization seems difficult to apply due to the myriad of different learning algorithms \cite{ddpg,a2c,barthmaron2018distributed} and the complexity of these optimization procedures.
-On the former point, our insight is that reinforcement learning policies are resilient to quantization error as policies are often trained with noise~\cite{policy-noise-1,policy-noise-2} for exploration, making them robust.
-And on the latter point, we leverage the fact that reinforcement learning procedures may be framed through the actor-learner training paradigm \cite{horgan2018distributed}, and rather than quantizing learner optimization, we may achieve speedups while maintaining convergence by quantizing just the actors' experience generation.
+Applying quantization to RL is non-trivial and different from traditional neural network quantization.
+Due to the inherent feedback loop in RL between the agent and the environment, the errors made at one state might propagate to subsequent states, suggesting that actor's policies might be more challenging to quantize than traditional neural network applications.
+Despite significant research on quantization for neural networks in supervised learning, there is little prior work studying the effects of quantizing the actor's policy in reinforcement learning.
+To bridge this gap in literature, we benchmark the effects of quantized policy during rollouts in popular RL algorithms namely DQN~\citep{mnih2013playing}, PPO~\citep{ppo}, DDPG~\citep{ddpg}, A2C~\citep{a2c}.
+Our benchmarking study shows that RL policies are resilient to quantization error, and the error does not propagate due to the feedback loop between the actor and the environment.

-Using these insights, we perform a broad study of quantization applied to reinforcement learning.
-We tackle quantization for reinforcement learning from two angles: 1) using quantization to speed up reinforcement learning inference and 2) using quantization to speed up reinforcement learning training.
-We conduct a study of the tradeoffs of quantization, including systems benefits (how much does quantization speed up inference/training?) and its algorithmic drawbacks (how much is reward harmed by quantization error?), while analyzing impacts on other key attributes such as system design, memory usage and communication overhead.

-We begin by applying standard quantization techniques to obtain quantized reinforcement learning policies.
-We apply quantization aware training (QAT) and post training quantization (PTQ) to a broad range of tasks (Atari, Gym), learning algorithms (PPO, DDPG, DQN) and models (convolutional neural networks, fully connected networks).
-Our results show that low precision policies ($\leq$ 8-bits) may be obtained while preserving near full precision model quality, enabling large speedups in policy inference.